Nilaga: Similar dishes

 Chicken or seafood versions of the dish are usually called tinola.
-Nilaga is very similar to other dishes like bulalo, linat-an, lauya, and cansi, which are sometimes considered variants of nilaga.
+Nilaga is very similar to other dishes like bulalo, linat-an, lauya, and cansi.
 Nilaga can be distinguished in that it has a broth (bouillon) base, made with tender meaty and fatty cuts of beef or pork.
 The other dishes have a stock base, made by using bone marrow and collagen-rich cuts of beef and pork (like beef shank and ham hocks).

 "Nilaga" (which means "boiled" in Tagalog) is also used for other unrelated dishes like boiled peanuts, corn on the cob, or saba bananas.